David Zwirner Sales App

 Lessons

-I used these findings to go back to the wireframes make some edits inspired by an iterative design process.
-Then, the final UI was ready to be developed.
+I used these findings to go back to the wireframes make some edits led by an iterative design process.

 The gallery Sales Team is able to easily browse exhibitions, find and add artworks to an offer, review and edit, then send an offer.
 Once ‘send an offer’ is pressed, a pre-populated email will open to send to a client of their choice.